 Deploy SolarWinds NTA to Microsoft Azure

-SolarWinds NTA supports only Microsoft Azure SQL database.
-Microsoft Azure SQL Managed Instance, SQL Data Warehouse, and SQL Elastic database pool are not supported.
+SolarWinds NTA officially supports the Azure SQL database and the Azure SQL managed instance.
+The SQL Data Warehouse and SQL Elastic database pool are not supported.

-The installation process is the same, as if you install SolarWinds NTA in an on-premise deployment.
-The NTA Flow Storage configuration part of the Configuration wizard accepts the connection to the Azure SQL server.
-Both SQL authentication and Azure Active Directory authentication methods are supported.
+The installation process is the same, as on-premise deployment.
+The NTA Flow Storage database section of the Configuration wizard accepts connections to the Azure SQL server.
+Azure supports SQL authentication and Azure Active Directory authentication methods.

-You can either select an existing database or let the Configuration wizard create a new one.
+You can select an existing database or let the Configuration wizard create a new one.

-- A newly created database has the Standard S3 tier.
+- The newly created database has a Standard S3 tier.

 - An existing database needs to have at least Standard S3 or any of the v-Core based tiers.

-- Microsoft Azure does not support filegroups.
-After migration, everything is moved into the default PRIMARY filegroup.
+- Azure does not support file groups.
+After migration, everything is moved into the default primary file group.